 Why I shoot film

-My first camera was a small plastic point and shoot film camera.
-I was six years old.
-The camera I take to weddings is older than that!
+My first camera was a small point and shoot 110 film camera.
+This was 1981, and I was six years old.
+The camera I take to weddings is a similar age.
 It’s a Pentax my brother brought home one day when I was 16.
 I’ve been taking photos with that camera for THIRTY YEARS.
+I’m giving away my age but also blowing my mind that I still get so much use out of that camera.
+Lifting it to my face is so inspiring!

 How do you know so much about film photography?